Anry001/login-api/README.md

 # login-api
-A login api that incorporates
+A login api that uses axios post method.